Jefferson Lab Root Certificate Authority -- Client Instructions

 JLab's signing certificate into your web browsers, email, and other

-clients that use SSL for secure connections.
+clients that use TLS/SSL for secure connections.
 Without installing this certificate,

-some clients may generate warnings, and some may simply not connect.
+some clients may generate warnings, while others may simply not connect.

 Note: Some programs give you the option of adding an exception, or otherwise